 The community is a cluster of cities in that area of San Luis Obispo County, along Highway 1 as it winds through the beautiful landscape south of Big Sur.
 Visitors will find many options for hotels in the area, with several offering stunning views of the Pacific Ocean.

-Take a stroll along the quarter-mile Pismo Beach Pier, located at the end of Addie Street, for fabulous views of surfers, seabirds, and maybe even a dolphin or two.
-It is quite scenic at sunset.
-Amenities at the beach include restrooms, sand showers, volleyball courts, a children's playground, benches, picnic tables, and drinking fountains.
+Take a stroll along the quarter-mile Pismo Beach Pier, located at the end of Addie Street, for fabulous views of surfers, seabirds, and maybe even a dolphin.
+At sunset, crowds typically form by the water to say farewell to the day.

 Scream for Ice Cream

 It is well worth a trip to nearby Arroyo Grande or San Luis Obispo to visit Doc Burnstein's Ice Cream Lab for a dessert made the old-fashioned way, in-house.
 The authentic turn-of-the-century parlor serves over 64 flavors, including sea salt caramel, merlot raspberry truffle, mint fudge oreo, and Butterfinger blast.
 In addition, the frozen treat palace has monthly seasonal flavors, ice-cream cakes, and Tuesdays are an all-you-can-eat night.